Names of Singapore: Etymology of Singapore

 A statue of an Asiatic lion, or singa, at Draupadi Ratha.
-Although lions are not native to Southeast Asia, they are nonetheless numerous polities with "lion city" names in the region.
+Although lions are not native to Southeast Asia, they are nonetheless a number of polities with "lion city" names in the region.

 The English name Singapore comes from the Malay name Singapura which is believed to have been derived from Sanskrit meaning "Lion City".
 Singa comes from the Sanskrit word siṃha (सिंह), which means "lion", and pūra (पुर) means "city" in Sanskrit and is a common suffix in many Indian place names.
 The Sanskrit -pura suffix is the linguistic ancestor of the Malay and Indonesian -pura (e.g., Jayapura), the Thai -burī (e.g., Kanchanaburi), the Khmer -borei (e.g., Angkor Borei) suffixes.
 It is also cognates with the -polis suffix (e.g., Acropolis) of Ancient Greek via a common Proto-Indo-European linguistic ancestor.
 Sanskrit was used as it was considered for a long period the prestigious international language of the region.
 Sang Nila Utama, said to be the founder of Singapura in the late 13th century who gave the city its name, also acquired a Sanskrit name Sri Tri Buana.
 The name Singapura and its related forms were fairly common in early South East Asia, with a few cities given the same name – the earliest one known is Simhapura in what is now Vietnam established by the Cham people in the fifth century, others were found in Thailand (now Singburi) and Java.
 The name also appears in Buddhist jataka tales and in the Ramayana.

 According to the Malay Annals, Singapura was named after a strange beast seen by Sang Nila Utama while hunting in Temasek, and he was informed that the beast must have been a lion.
 He decided to stay in Temasek and named the city he founded Singapura or "Lion City".
 However, scholars have pointed out that lions are not native to Singapore or South East Asia, and the "lion" therefore would have been an error in identification.
 The Malay Annals describes the beast seen by Sang Nila Utama as a powerful, fast-moving and fine-looking animal with a "red body, black head, and white breast", and size "slightly bigger than a goat."
 Some have suggested that the beast in question may have been a tiger or some other big cat, but others argued that tigers are native to the region, which made it unlikely that Sang Nila Utama or his followers would not recognise a tiger to mistake it for a lion.
 It has also been suggested that the description of the beast in the Malay Annals fits a mythical beast called janggi told in Minangkabau legends as a guardian of gold mines.